peterjc/thapbi-pict/docs/examples/microalgal_mock/sample_data.rst

 -----------

-File ``mock_community.fasta`` contains the sequences from accession numbers KU900218 to KU900229 (published with the paper), with the description line holding just the assigned species.
+File ``mock_community.fasta`` contains the sequences from accession numbers KU900218 to KU900229 (published with the paper) plus HF565127 (a longer entry for *Thalassiosira pseudonana*), with the description line holding just the assigned species.

 Files ``mock_community.known.tsv``, ``mock_freshwater.known.tsv`` and
 ``mock_marine.known.tsv`` describe the expected 12 species in the mock